ohe/prowlpy/README.rst

 - Parse prowls returned XML results
 - Modification in the API to get better results
   (error code, prowls message, remaining notifications...)
-- Remove dependencies to httplib2 and replace it by httplib.
-  So prowlpy do not need externals python modules.
+- Remove dependencies to httplib2 and replace it by httplib So prowlpy do not need externals python modules
-- Add a pythonic installer based on distutils.
+- Add a pythonic installer based on distutils

 V0.42
 -----